petreboy14/rediscomplete/README.md

 * Removal of item cleans up index.
 * Customizable id/search fields and autogeneration of unique id if one doesn't exist.
 * Customizable namespacing so as to not interfere with your existing redis entries.
 * Automatic alphabetical sorting by search field.
+* 100% code coverage

 ## Installation